 For brands that have a product and want to sell more, they can offer a financial incentive through an affiliate program.

-For individuals with no product that want to make money, they can find a product that has value and earn income as an affiliate marketer.
+For individuals with no product that want to make money, they can find a product that has value and earn income via affiliated marketing.

-This guide provides a step-by-step journey through the world of affiliate marketing for beginners.
+This article provides a step-by-step journey through the world of affiliate marketing for beginners.
 You’ll learn what it is, how it works, and most importantly, how you can make money doing it.